utkarshcmu/grafana.org/content/blog/2017-01-12-grafanacon-2016-videos.md

 <iframe width="100%" height="400px" src="https://www.youtube.com/embed/videoseries?list=PLDGkOdUX1Ujp_6OnJ8M-t59eGPs0rZF4Q" frameborder="0" allowfullscreen></iframe>

 ## Photos from the event
-Torkel's transportation to and from the conference
+My transportation to and from the conference
 ![](/assets/img/blog/grafanacon_blue_angel.jpg)

 The theater was a great place to have talks on day 1.